Antarctica in March

 Neko Harbour

 Nestled on the Antarctic Peninsula, Neko Harbour is one of the few spots where visitors can set foot on the mainland itself.
-Its proximity to glacial fronts provides extraordinary views of calving ice.
+Its proximity to glacial fronts provides amazing views of calving ice.
 The harbor is home to a variety of wildlife, including Gentoo penguins and Weddell seals, making it a prime location for wildlife enthusiasts.
-The stunning landscapes and serene environment offer a unique opportunity to experience the raw beauty of Antarctica up close and personal.

 Elephant Island